asherikov/codeincomplete/README.md

   `protected`, but in my experience using private members works as `final` – effectively preventing development of derived classes, which is very inconvenient in large strongly coupled projects.

+- A common convention is to declare class methods before member variables.
+I find the reverse to be much more readable – by following the code top-down you first learn about the variables and then how they are being used, so there is no need to jump back and forth too much.

 ### Macro